 Data collected by your field teams in checklists, time sheets, work orders and other forms in the Fluix app, can be automatically aggregated and extracted into datasets for further export and analysis.
 To start collecting data, please follow the steps below, or watch the video tutorial.

-Data is extracted from documents that are filled out and submitted by your end users within a workflow.
-The data is saved to a report called Dataset, and can be then downloaded in Excel/CSV format, sent directly to third party data visualization software services, such as Power BI, Tableau, etc, or exported via Zapier, or to your database via API.
+Data is extracted from documents that are filled out and submitted by your end users within Fluix workflow.
+The data is saved to a report called Dataset, and can be then downloaded in Excel/CSV format, sent directly to third-party data visualization software services, such as Power BI, Tableau, Domo, Qlik, etc, or exported via Zapier, Integromat, or any other integration platform, or to your database via API.

 To start extracting data: